MegalithOfficial/meg.db/README.md

 console.log(db.get('user'));
 ```

-If a schema is defined, meg.db will validate the data against the schema when setting values.
-If the data does not conform to the schema, an error will be thrown.
-However, if no schema is defined, no validation will be performed.

 ## License

 This module is open source and available under the [MIT License](https://opensource.org/licenses/MIT).

 ## Contributing

 Contributions are welcome!
-If you find any issues or have suggestions for improvement, please open an issue or submit a pull request on the [GitHub repository](https://github.com/MegalithOffical/meg.db/issues).
+If you encounter any issues or have suggestions for improvement, please don't hesitate to open an issue or submit a pull request on the [GitHub repository](https://github.com/MegalithOffical/meg.db/issues).